 The millions of microbes within your gut may have the power to protect your baby from or predispose your baby to eczema.
 Researchers have sought to find connections between specific bacterial species and your baby’s eczema.
 Their studies on gut health and eczema have found:

-• Increased Enterobacteriaceae - These are mainly unfriendly bacteria that many of us have at low levels in the gut.
-This family of bacteria are often resistant to antibiotics.
+- Increased Enterobacteriaceae - These are mainly unfriendly bacteria that many of us have at low levels in the gut.
+This family of bacteria is often resistant to antibiotics.
 While low levels of Enterobacteriaceae in little ones can help train their immune system, too much has been linked to eczema in babies younger than 3 months [26].

 Supporting a healthy gut to address your baby’s eczema

-The first step towards understanding if your baby’s eczema symptoms are connected to their gut microbiome is a Tiny Health gut test.
+The first step towards understanding baby eczema and the gut microbiome connection is a Tiny Health gut test.
 The baby gut microbiome develops rapidly in their first 1,000 days of life.
 Taking a look at your baby’s gut microbiome between 3-6 months of age allows us to determine if they are at an increased risk of developing eczema.
 From there, there are several ways you can set your baby’s microbiome up for success.
 By measuring early and taking action, you may reduce your baby's risk of eczema or severity of symptoms.

 Feed your baby’s beneficial bacteria with HMOs